 Educational benefits will not be paid for courses unless they are used in computing graduation requirements.
-Veterans and dependents receiving the grade of Unofficial Withdrawal or Official Withdrawal or Incomplete (unless the incomplete grade is changed to a passing grade within one year from receipt) in any of their courses will have to reimburse the VA for any difference in pay, retroactive to the beginning of the semester unless they can report mitigating circumstances when requested by the VA Regional Office.
+Eligible persons receiving the grade of Unofficial Withdrawal, Official Withdrawal, or Incomplete (which has been changed to an Unofficial Withdrawal after one year from the receipt of the Incomplete) in any of their courses will have to reimburse the VA for any difference in pay, retroactive to the beginning of the semester unless they can report mitigating circumstances which are approved by the VA Regional Office.